Tencent/wcdb/README.md

 * **Via Carthage:**
   1. Install [Carthage](https://github.com/Carthage/Carthage#installing-carthage);
-  2. Add `github "Tencent/WCDB"` to your Cartfile.
+  2. Add `github "Tencent/WCDB"` to your Cartfile;
-  3. Drag `WCDB.framework` from the appropriate platform directory in `Carthage/Build/` to the "Linked Binary and Libraries" section of your Xcode project’s "Build Phases" settings.
+  3. Drag `WCDB.framework` from the appropriate platform directory in `Carthage/Build/` to the "Linked Binary and Libraries" section of your Xcode project’s "Build Phases" settings;
   4. iOS: On your application targets' "Build Phases" settings tab, click the "+" icon and choose "New Run Script Phase".
-Create a Run Script with  `carthage copy-frameworks` and add the paths to the frameworks under "Input Files": `$(SRCROOT)/Carthage/Build/iOS/Realm.framework`.
+Create a Run Script with  `carthage copy-frameworks` and add the paths to the frameworks under "Input Files": `$(SRCROOT)/Carthage/Build/WCDB.framework`;
 * **Via source code**:
   1. Getting source code
-     * If cloning from git, recursive flag is required: `git clone https://github.com/Tencent/wcdb.git --recursive` .
+     * If cloning from git, recursive flag is required: `git clone https://github.com/Tencent/wcdb.git --recursive` ;
-     * If already cloned from git, submodules are required: `git submodule update --init --recursive`.
+     * If already cloned from git, submodules are required: `git submodule update --init --recursive`;
-  2. Drag `WCDB.xcodeproj` into your project.
+  2. Drag `WCDB.xcodeproj` into your project;
-  3. Add `WCDB.framework` to the "Target Dependencies" section and "Linked Binary and Libraries" of your Xcode project's "Build Phases" settings.
+  3. Add `WCDB.framework` to the "Target Dependencies" section and "Linked Binary and Libraries" of your Xcode project's "Build Phases" settings;
-  4. Add `WCDB.framework` to the "Enbedded Binaries" section of your Xcode project's "General" settings.
+  4. Add `WCDB.framework` to the "Enbedded Binaries" section of your Xcode project's "General" settings;

 Add `#import <WCDB/WCDB.h>` at the top of your Objective-C++ source files and start your WCDB journey.